Appearance

 Ways of putting a PDF document in HTML

-The easiest way to put PDF in an HTML document is using the <a> tag with its href attribute.
+The easiest way to link to a PDF file in an HTML document is using the <a> tag with its href attribute.
 You need to add the URL or the reference link of your PDF file to the element.
 Your code will look like the following.

 Example of embedding a PDF file in an HTML document: